Stratified Topological Autonomy for Long-Range Coordination (STALC): Low-Level Planner

 Since the cost functions from (\ref{eq:basic_opt_problem}) have been decoupled, for a given robot $i\in\mathcal{C}_e$, we can now write $g_{x}(X^{\mathcal{C}_e}_t)$ as $g_{x,e}(x^i_t)$.
 Dropping the $i$ for clarity, we design our cost function $g_{x,e}(x_t)$ to be a weighted sum of cost components to encourage navigating towards the goal (distance $g_\delta$, heading $g_h$, and pointing $g_p$), following the mid-range path (distance $g_{m\delta}$ and heading $g_{mh}$), avoiding untraversable terrain (terrain costmap $g_c$), and inter-robot collisions (trajectory collision $g_{tc}$).

 To avoid obstacles, which may not exist in the global map, we leverage TerrainNet \cite{meng2023terrainnet} for local mapping.
 TerrainNet takes RGB-D images of the environment as input and produces semantic and elevation maps as output.
-We produce a local costmap, $C_{l}$, by assigning a cost, $[0, 255]$, to each semantic label, which correspond to the features of the environment (e.g., bush, rock, tree, dirt, etc.) that occupy the terrain. \tflag{R-3-5} This approach aids in traversing diverse terrain, but could be substituted for another local mapping approach.
+We produce a local costmap, $C_{l}$, by assigning a cost, $[0, 255]$, to each semantic label, which correspond to the features of the environment (e.g., bush, rock, tree, dirt, etc.) that occupy the terrain.

+This approach aids in traversing diverse terrain, but could be substituted for another local mapping approach.

 The overall cost function is as follows:

 In this cost function, $\gamma_{\delta}$, $\gamma_{h}$, $\gamma_{p}$, $\gamma_{m\delta}$, $\gamma_{mh}$, $\gamma_c$, and $\gamma_{tc}$ are heuristically selected cost weights.